knjk04/dataset-generator/README.md

 To do this, go to Settings > Project > Project Structure.
 Then, click on the `src` folder.
 Finally, click on the blue Sources button.

+# Disclaimer

+The quality of the datasets generated depend on the responses by OpenAI GPT models.
+Consequently, they may not be factually correct.
+Please corroborate any data generated with factual sources.